Jacob-A-Scott/Personal-Website/_posts/2023-12-29-Bayes-Theorem.md

 ---
 layout: post
-title: "Demystifying Algorithms: Bayes' Theorem and Naïve Bayes - Part I"
+title: "Demystifying Algorithms: Bayes' Theorem and Naïve Bayes"
 description: "Explaining one of the cornerstones of probability theory.
 A critical precursor to complex probabilistic models."
 date:   2023-12-29
 image:  '/images/bayes_theorem.jpg'